Agent-assisted automation: Fraud prevention

 Fraud prevention is a specialized type of agent-assisted automation focused on reducing ID theft and credit card fraud.
 ID theft and credit card fraud are huge threats for call centers and their customers and few good solutions exist, but new agent-assisted automation solutions are producing promising results.
 The technology allows the agents to remain on the phone while the customers use their phone key pads to enter the information.
 The tones are masked and the information passes directly into the customer relationship management system or payment gateway in the case of credit card transactions.
 The automation essentially makes it impossible for call center agents and also call center personnel that might be monitoring the calls to steal the credit card number, social security number, or other personally identifiable information.

 Outbound telemarketing

-Another specialized application space of agent-assisted automation is in outbound telemarketing, which goes under numerous headings including outbound prospecting, cold calling, solicitation, fund-raising, etc. Turnover is high among agents engaged in this kind of work because the task is tedious and emotionally difficult.
-It is tedious because the agent spends the bulk of their day, not talking to qualified leads, but in getting wrong numbers and answering machines.
-As good and as ubiquitous as predictive dialing technology has become, it still makes a lot of mistakes because the phone number inputs are outdated.
-It is difficult work because, beyond the tedium, the pre-recorded audio allows the agent to dispense with wrong numbers and answering machines while the agent moves onto the next call.
-Agents can easily handle two or three overlapping calls, an immediate productivity hit.
-Additionally, agents using the technology don't seem to take the gruff treatment as personally.
-They report that it feels as if the customer is saying "no" to the software, not to them.
-Finally, contribution amounts and conversion rates can be improved by adding some intelligence into the scripts, for example by raising and lowering the initial contribution amount based on the wealth of the area the agent is calling into or using pre-recorded audio with different accents, Southern when calling in the South, for example.
-Another benefit of the technology is that it enables the work to be done by lower cost agents in offshore locations.
+Outbound telemarketing is a specialized application space of agent-assisted automation.
+It includes outbound prospecting, cold calling, solicitation, or fund-raising.
+Turnover is high among agents engaged in this kind of work because the task is tedious and emotionally difficult.
+It is tedious because the agent spends the bulk of their day reaching wrong numbers and answering machines, rather than talking to qualified leads.